Movie Wednesday: Ice Girls

 Regular People Try Olympic Figure Skating (With Kristi Yamaguchi) – BuzzFeedBlue YouTube video

-Amy Frantz is a Brave Writer alum and now works as a Virtual Marketing Assistant for Brave Writer.
+Amy Frantz is a Brave Writer alum.
 When not over-analyzing Star Wars, in her spare time you will find her yelling about figure skating.